tualatin/tailforwindows/Readme!.txt

 Changelog:
 v1.x.x
+* add validation in Filter view and FileManager
 * lot of bug fixes
 * new design for all main controls
 * Group by Category option in FileManager